BowlingSeriously.com Guide #6 - Last updated December 2020

 2. Use video.

-One of the fascinating points from the book The Inner Game is that the author found his students learned faster after watching videos of "the right way" than after him telling them how to do it.
+One of the fascinating points from the book is that the author found his students learned faster after watching videos of "the right way" than after him telling them how to do it.
 So, plan to watch videos of a pro bowler with a style similar to yours.
 Also, video yourself, and then save the videos where you executed well and use those videos for reference (and inspiration!).

 3. Sense how you feel.